boekenbox/gitbook-beta/how-to-work-with-bitraga/editing-strategies-and-triplets/trading-pairs.md

 * 2 enabled trading pairs
 * Exchange delay set to 5
-* "Processing" below means that Gunbot retrieves data and trades when strategy trading conditions happen in that round
+* "Processing" below means that bitRage retrieves data and trades when strategy trading conditions happen in that round

 1. First round of pair 1 is processed
 2. Waits 5 seconds \(as defined in the exchange delay\)